aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/how-to/edit-photo-programmatically/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Image dithering is used for adding some noise to pictures.
-This method can increase image quality after reducing the color palette for publishing on the web and creating a trilling visual effect.
-With the Aspose image library, you use the simple `Threshold` method or the more complex `FloydSteinberg` method, which uses nearest neighbors’ pixels intensity values for dithering.
+When you convert an image for web publishing using a reduced color palette, you might encounter quality issues with the appearance of large monotone areas with distinct edges.
+To mitigate this effect, you can utilize the dithering technique offered by the Aspose image editing library, employing either a simple threshold method or a more sophisticated approach involving pixel approximation.
 </p>

 Example of image with `FloydSteinberg` dither method applied: